Sophie-Senge/daily_cal_challenge/README.md

 * Save the event in local storage when the save button is clicked in that timeblock.

 * Persist events between refreshes of a page

-The following animation demonstrates the application functionality:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following:

-  * Uses a date utility library to work with date and time